Start here

 Fact!!
 The impurities in the smoke irritate the vocal folds (and lungs) causing inflammation and can lead to long-term illness.

-“Dairy creates thick mucous so you shouldn’t have any before singing”
+“Dairy creates thick mucus so you shouldn’t have any before singing”

 Myth!!
 Again the evidence does not back this up.
 However, each to their own!
 If you don’t like singing after consuming dairy, then don’t consume it.